-Ghaffarian et al. (2020), Zhang et al. (2021) show that the wood discharge (m3 per a time interval) can be measured from flux or frequency of wood objects (pieces number per a time interval).
-An object level detection was thus sufficient for the larger goals of this research at the Ain River, which is to get a complete
+Ghaffarian et al. (2020) and Zhang et al. (2021) show that the wood discharge (m^3 per time interval) can be measured from the flux or frequency of wood objects (piece number per time interval).
+An object-level detection was thus sufficient for the larger goals of this research at the Ain River, which is to get a complete budget of transported wood volume.

-A comparison of annotated with automatic object detections gives rise to three options:
+A comparison of annotated with automatic object detections gives rise to three options.

-- True Positive (TP): an object is correctly detected and is recorded in both the automatic and annotated database - False Positive (FP): an object is incorrectly detected and is recorded only in the automatic database. - False Negative (FN): an object is not detected automatically and is only recorded in the annotated database. - Despite overlapping occurrences of wood objects in the two databases, the objects could vary in position and size between them.
-For the current study we set the TP threshold as the case where either at least 50% of the automatic and annotated bounding box areas were common or at least 90% of an automatic bounding box area was part of its annotated counterpart. - In addition to the raw counts of TPs, FPs, and FNs, we defined two measures of the performances of the application, where: - Recall Rate (RR) is the fraction of wood objects that are automatically detected (TP/(TP + FN)); and - Precision Rate (PR) is the fraction of detected objects that are wood (TP/(TP + FP)). - The higher the PR and the RR are, the more accurate our application is.
+- True positive (TP).
+An object is correctly detected and is recorded in both the automatic and annotated database. - False positive (FP).
+An object is incorrectly detected and is recorded only in the automatic database. - False negative (FN).
+An object is not detected automatically and is only recorded in the annotated database.

+Despite overlapping occurrences of wood objects in the two databases, the objects could vary in position and size between them.
+For the current study we set the TP threshold as the case in which either at least 50% of the automatic and annotated bounding box areas were common or at least 90% of an automatic bounding box area was part of its annotated counterpart.

+In addition to the raw counts of TPs, FPs, and FNs, we defined two measures of the performances of the application, where

+- recall rate (RR) is the fraction of wood objects automatically detected (TP / (TP + FN)), and - precision rate (PR) is the fraction of detected objects that are wood (TP / (TP + FP)).

+The higher the PR and the RR are, the more accurate our application is.
 However, both rates tend to interact.
-For example, it is possible to design an application that displays a very high RR (which means that it doesn't miss many objects), but suffers from a very low PR (it outputs a high amount of inaccurate data), and vice-versa.
-Thus, we have to find a balance that is appropriate to each application. - It was well known from previous manual efforts to characterize wood pieces and develop automated detection tools that it is easier to detect certain wood objects than others.
-In general, the ability to detect the wood objects in the dynamic background of a river in flood was found to vary with the size of the wood object, its position in the image frame, the flow discharge, the amount and variability of the light, interference from other moving objects such as spiders, and other weather conditions such as wind and rain.
+For example, it is possible to design an application that displays a very high RR (which means that it does not miss many objects) but suffers from a very low PR (it outputs a high amount of inaccurate data) and vice versa.
+Thus, we have to find a balance that is appropriate for each application.

+It was well known from previous manual efforts to characterize wood pieces and develop automated detection tools that it is easier to detect certain wood objects than others.
+In general, the ability to detect wood objects in the dynamic background of a river in flood was found to vary with the size of the wood object, its position in the image frame, the flow discharge, the amount and variability of the light, interference from other moving objects such as spiders, and other weather conditions such as wind and rain.
 In this section, we describe and define the metrics that were used to understand the variability of the detection algorithm performance.

 In general, more light results in better detection.
-The light condition can be varied by variation of a set of factors such as weather conditions or amount of sediment which is carried by the river.
-In any case, the daylight is a factor that can change the light condition systematically, i.e. low light early in the morning (Fig 8.a), bright light at midday with potential for direct light and shadows (Fig 8.b), and low light again in the evening, though different from the morning because the hue is more bluish (Fig 8.c).
+The light condition can be changed by varying a set of factors such as weather conditions or the amount of sediment carried by the river.
+In any case, the daylight is a factor that can change the light condition systematically, i.e., low light early in the morning (Fig. 8a), bright light at midday with the potential for direct light and shadows (Fig. 8b), and low light again in the evening, though it is different from the morning because the hue is more bluish (Fig. 8c).
 This effect of the time of day was quantified simply by noting the time of the image, which was marked on the top of each frame of the recorded videos.